 To read or not to read?

 Harris’ book will not provide you with an education on free will.
 Nor will it provide you with a strong case for any particular position in the free will debate.
-There is no “redefining free will”, as free will is not yet defined.
+There is no real case of “redefining free will” as if some definition is canonical.
 A coherent definition is what we’re after.
 If you’re not familiar with the literature, do yourself a favor and read the entry on free will at the Internet Encyclopedia Of Philosophy, the entry at the Stanford Encyclopedia or even the Wikipedia entry on free will.
 You will learn more from any of these than from all of Harris’ blog posts and his book taken together.